 We

-can place a Bible in our hands, because it has not perished from the earth
+can hold a Bible in our hand, because it has not perished from the earth

 though men have tried.
 Many generations have attempted to eradicate the